Adspectus/k3-date-extended/README.md

 ### Installation

+You can install this plugin via one of the following methods:

+1. Composer

+       composer require adspectus/date-extended

+2. Manual

+   Clone this repository or download the current release and extract the file `index.php` into a new folder `site/plugins/date-extended` of your Kirby installation.

 ## Usage

 This plugin uses the `page.create:after` hook to store 2 additional fields into the page, the creation and modification date/time as a Unix Epoch.
 With the `page.update:after` and the `page.changeTitle:after` hooks only the modification date is updated.